Outlaws of the Lost Dynasty: Ports

-Data East ported Outlaws Of The Lost Dynasty to the Sega Saturn in 1995 and PlayStation in 1996.
+Data East ported Outlaws of the Lost Dynasty to the Sega Saturn in 1995 and PlayStation in 1996.
 The North American home version was retitled Dark Legend, while the Japanese title remains unchanged in the Japanese home versions.
 The Japanese port includes both an Original Mode, the mode that plays just like the arcade version, and a Special Mode, which adds extra moves.
 There is also a beginner mode that can be accessed by pressing the L or R button at the same time.
 In 2P Battle mode, Makoto Mizoguchi from the Fighter's History series (also by Data East) can be unlocked.
 The North American version is an update from the Japanese version and was translated for the American audience; however, most of the Japanese text and voice samples remained.
 Some of the options were removed, as well as the option demo play.
 Unlike the Japanese version, this version lacks the Arcade Mode, it defaults to Special Mode instead.

-A Japan-exclusive semi-sequel titled Suiko Enbu: Fuunsaiki (水滸演武 風雲再起) was later released only for the Sega Saturn.
-Along with Makoto Mizoguchi, another character from the Fighter's History series, Liu Yungmie, was added to the roster.
+A Japan-exclusive semi-sequel titled Suiko Enbu: Fuunsaiki (水滸演武 風雲再起) was released in 1996 only for the Sega Saturn.
+Along with Makoto Mizoguchi, another character from the Fighter's History series, Ryo Yeong-mi, was added to the roster.

-In 2009, G-Mode ported the PlayStation version of Outlaws Of The Lost Dynasty over to the PlayStation 3 and PlayStation Portable in Japan.
+In 2009, G-Mode ported the PlayStation version of Outlaws of the Lost Dynasty over to the PlayStation 3 and PlayStation Portable in Japan.
 This port was later released in North America on October 4, 2010 and May 16, 2012 in Europe.